namra-ace/ace-auth/README.md

 ## 🏗️ Architecture: "Graceful Expiration"

-This is the core problem ZenAuth solves.
+This is the core problem AceAuth solves.

 **Scenario:** User leaves a tab open for 20 minutes.
 The 15-minute JWT expires.

 - **Standard Library:** Request fails (401).
 User is forced to log in again. 😡
-- **ZenAuth:** Middleware catches the expiry error, checks the database, and issues a new token if the session is still valid.
+- **AceAuth:** Middleware catches the expiry error, checks the database, and issues a new token if the session is still valid.

 ```mermaid
 sequenceDiagram